On the class of pseudo-Riemannian geometries which can not be locally described using curvature scalars solely: Discussion

 \begin{ack}

-The author wishes to thank the associate professor in the Department of Physics, National \& Kapodistrian University of Athens, Dr.\ Theodosios I. Christodoulakis for many extended, enlightening discussions and suggestions since the early stages of this work.
-Special mention has to be made to Mrs. Mihaela Dura --without her moral support and encouragement this study would perhaps never have been completed.
+The author would like to express his deepest gratitude to two special, for him, persons; first, Dr.\ Theodosios I. Christodoulakis ---associate professor at the Department of Physics, National \& Kapodistrian University of Athens--- for many extended, enlightening discussions and suggestions since the early stages of this work, and second, Mrs. Mihaela Dura --for, without her moral support and encouragement this study would perhaps never have been completed.
 Therefore, the present paper is dedicated to both of them.

 \end{ack}